gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Experiment

-We also performed an evaluation experiment with an image segmentation task.
-The dataset we used in this experiment was ADE20K~\citep{zhou2019semantic}.
+We also performed an experiment on the image segmentation task.
 The evaluation metric was mIoU (mean intersection over union).
-We used UPerNet~\citep{xiao2018unified} as base framework, as in \citep{liu2021swin}.
+We used UPerNet~\cite{xiao2018unified} as base framework, as in \cite{liu2021swin}.

-When we train the semantic segmentation, we reused checkpoints of the ImageNet-1K experiment.
-The specific procedure was as follows.
-Firstly, the checkpoint model that achieved the highest accuracy on ImageNet-1K validation dataset was used as the starting point.
-Then, we continued training for 160k steps with linear scheduler (first 1.5k steps for linear warm-up) on 4 GPUs, where the batch size was 4 for each GPU.
-The optimizer was AdamW~\citep{kingma2014adam}, the initial learning rate was $6\times 10^{-5}$, the weight decay was 0.01, and the input image size was $512^2$.
-The augmentations we adopted was random horizontal flip, random rescaling (the resolution ratio within $[0.5, 2.0]$) and random photometric distortion, as in Swin Transformer~\citep{liu2021swin}.
-During the training, we evaluated the mIoU score for every 4k steps and selected the best one with the highest validation score.
-This transfer learning was done three times using different random seeds, which resulted in 6 different models.
+This experiment is also based on the transfer learning from the best checkpoints of ImageNet-1K.
+Starting from the best checkpoints, we continued training for 160k steps with linear scheduler (first 1.5k steps for linear warm-up) where the batch size was 16.
+The optimizer was AdamW ($\text{lr}=6\times 10^{-5}, \text{decay} = 0.01$).
+The augmentations we adopted was random horizontal flip, random rescaling (the resolution ratio within the range from $\times 0.5$ to $\times 2.0$) and random photometric distortion, as in \cite{liu2021swin}.
+During the training, we evaluated the mIoU score for every 4k steps, and after the training, we selected the best checkpoint with the highest validation score.
+We similarly performed this transfer learning three times using different random seeds for two different checkpoints, which resulted in 6 different models.
 We report the average score of these 6 models.

-Results on ADE20-K are shown in Table~\ref{label:017}, where the mIoU(aug) column is the score with test-time multi-scale ($[0.5, 0.75, 1.0, 1.25, 1.5, 1.75]\times$ resolution) horizontal-flip augmentation.
-These show that gSwin-T achieves +1.8/+1.85\% mIoU with/without augmentation with 13\% less parameters, and gSwin-S achieves +0.46/+0.57\% mIoU with 14\% less parameters, compared to Swin Transformer.
+Results on ADE20-K are shown in \tabref{label:018}, where the mIoU(aug) column is the score with test-time multi-scale (with factors 0.5, 0.75, 1.0, 1.25, 1.5, 1.75) horizontal-flip augmentation.
+These show that gSwin-T achieves $+1.8/+1.85$\% mIoU with/without augmentation with 13\% less parameters, and gSwin-S achieves $+0.46/+0.57$\% mIoU with 14\% less parameters, compared to Swin Transformer.

-\subsection{Ablation Studies}
+\section{Ablation Studies}